-The Annual Comprehensive Financial Report is internally prepared and produced.
-Additional cost for the review conducted by BKD, LLP, is included in the adopted and approved Fiscal Year 2021 and Fiscal Year 2022 Operating Expense Budgets within the Accounting Department Services - Other line item.
+Adequate funding for the audit conducted by BKD, LLP, is included in the adopted and approved Fiscal Year 2021 and Fiscal Year 2022 Operating Expense Budgets within the Accounting Department Services - Other line item.

 Authority Strategies/Focus Areas:

 This item supports one or more of the following (select at least one under each area):

 Strategies

 ☐ Community ☐ Customer ☐ Employee ☐ Financial ☐ Operations Strategy Strategy Strategy Strategy

 Focus Areas

-Advance the Airport Transform the Optimize Development Plan Customer Journey Ongoing Business
+Advance the Airport Transform the Development Plan Customer Journey Ongoing Business

 Environmental Review:

 A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
 Code §21065.

 B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Cal.
 Pub.
 Res.
 Code §30106.

 C. NEPA: This Board action is not a project that involves additional approvals or actions by the Federal Aviation Administration ("FAA") and, therefore, no formal review under the National Environmental Policy Act ("NEPA") is required.

 Application of Inclusionary Policies:

-Not applicable
+Not Applicable.

 Prepared by: